agx/phosh/docs/patterns.md

 Since phosh is a GTK application you can use [GtkInspector](https://wiki.gnome.org/Projects/GTK/Inspector).
-You can use the `GTK_INSPECTOR_DISPLAY` enviroment variable to use a different wayland display for the inspector window.
-This can be useful to have the inspector windows outside of a nested wayland session.
+You can use the `GTK_INSPECTOR_DISPLAY` enviroment variable to use a different Wayland display for the inspector window.
+This can be useful to have the inspector windows outside of a nested Wayland session.